Backbase/backbase.github.io/_posts/2023-11-14-setup-microfrontend.md

 **Create Remote application**

-Bootstrap a new Angular project and run the following commands to add module federation dependencies.
-Additionally, we need to add the Angular Elements package to the project.
+Bootstrap a new Angular project and run the following commands to add module federation and Angular elements dependencies in the project.

 ```console
 ng new remote-app
 ng add @angular-architects/module-federation@<version> --project remote-app  --port 4201 --type remote